Ken Volk, founder of Arizona Tenants Advocates & Association and a well-known tenants' rights advocate, has been assisting Arizona tenants since 1993.

 Over the years Mr. Volk has penned over 60,000 letters for tenants; he has choreographed over 7,000 “Break Lease” cases, having a success rate of 99%.

-While Arizona Tenants Advocates & Association responds to all queries from residential tenants, Mr. Volk's current focus is the “Break Lease” program, mentioned above.
+While Arizona Tenants Advocates responds to all types of inquiries, Ken's current focus is on the break lease aspect.

 As one might expect, it is based on identifying landlords’ violations, and thereby lawfully terminating tenants' residencies.
 There are several primary approaches: legal technicalities, CIRCUMSTANCES, and physical violations at the premises combined with lease breaches by the landlords.